-- If construction works are scheduled to commence prior to the end of the hatching period (November to March) and nests are within the impact area, a suitably trained and qualified fauna spotter/catcher will relocate the eggs to a suitable area using techniques approved by DEHP.
+Element Description • If Fitzroy River turtle and/or white-throated snapping turtle nesting is confirmed to be present within the construction footprints, and construction is not scheduled to commence until after the hatching season, then the area will be mapped and clearly marked in the field and on construction plans.
+Nest protection mesh will be secured over nests to provide predator protection • If construction works are scheduled to commence prior to the end of the hatching period and nests are within the impact area, a suitably trained and qualified fauna spotter/catcher will relocate the eggs to a suitable area using techniques approved by DEHP.
 If a potential turtle nest is located, sand will be carefully excavated by hand taking extreme care to prevent eggs being cracked or punctured.
-Nest will be shaded from direct sunlight while eggs are exposed.
+Nests will be shaded from direct sunlight while eggs are exposed.
 Once uncovered, eggs will be carefully removed from the nest and placed into a transport container containing cool, moist river sand.
 Recently laid eggs will not be rotated as this may dislodge the embryo.
 Once secure in the transport container, eggs will be relocated to suitable habitat and buried approximately 20 cm below the surface in cool, moist sand at the top of the bank.
 Suitable relocation areas will be identified prior to construction and will consist of alluvial sand/loam banks with a relatively steep slope, low density of ground/understorey vegetation and shade cover.
 The fauna spotter/catcher will hold the appropriate permits for fauna relocation.
 Nest protection mesh will be secured over nests to provide predator protection.
 For nests that are unable to be relocated, DEHP will be contacted and the eggs transported for artificial incubation.
-Exclusion fencing will be erected along the nesting bank/s to prevent further nesting within the construction footprint or river crossing construction areas - The construction schedule of river crossing construction at Glenroy Crossing will be designed to avoid construction works that may impact on turtle habitat during the peak turtle nesting and hatching season (September to March) - Prior to any initial or new disturbance to aquatic habitat within the construction footprints, all impact areas will be inspected by a suitably trained and qualified fauna/spotter for the presence of the Fitzroy River turtle.
-Pre-clearance surveys for the Fitzroy River turtle will be undertaken immediately prior to disturbance works and will include survey techniques suitable for the species (i.e. seine netting, dip netting, snorkelling, muddling, spotlighting).
-If the Fitzroy River turtle is located, the species will be captured and relocated.
+Exclusion fencing will be erected along the nesting bank/s to prevent further nesting within the construction footprint or river crossing construction areas The construction schedule of river crossing construction at Glenroy Crossing will be designed to avoid construction works that may impact on turtle habitat during the peak turtle nesting and hatching seasons • Prior to any initial or new disturbance to aquatic habitat within the construction footprints, all impact areas will be inspected by a suitably trained and qualified fauna/spotter for the presence of the Fitzroy River turtle and/or white-throated snapping turtle.
+Pre-clearance surveys for the Fitzroy River turtle and white-throated snapping turtle will be undertaken immediately prior to disturbance works and will include survey techniques suitable for the species (i.e. seine netting, dip netting, snorkelling, muddling, spotlighting).
+If the Fitzroy River turtle and/or white-throated snapping turtle are located, the species will be captured and relocated.
 Suitable relocation areas include permanent pools with associated riffle-run habitats.
-Relevant measures will be implemented to exclude turtle access to active constructions areas (e.g. erection of exclusion fencing/netting, bund walls) - All turtles captured during pre-construction surveys will be tagged with passive integrated transponder (PIT) tags, carapace notching and numbered monel metal foot tags.
+Relevant measures will be implemented to exclude turtle access to active constructions areas (e.g. erection of exclusion fencing/netting, bund walls) • All turtles captured during pre-construction surveys will be tagged with PIT tags, carapace notching and numbered monel metal foot tags.
 Morphometric measurements, age and sexual maturity, and evidence of injury and disease will also be recorded.
-All personnel involved in tagging and biological data collection activities will be suitably qualified, trained and hold the appropriate permits - A fauna spotter/catcher will be located on site during all works that have the potential to cause injury or mortality to turtles located in the area.
-The fauna spotter/catcher will identify, capture and relocate turtles and/or turtle nests as required to avoid impact - All habitat remaining within the construction footprints and river crossing construction areas, from which turtles are not excluded, will be inspected daily for the presence of the Fitzroy River turtle or its nests (during nesting season).
-Inspections will include a visual assessment of sand banks for turtle tracks or diggings - If injury occurs, turtles will be immediately removed and taken to a qualified veterinary or wildlife carer for treatment.
-Suitable veterinarians and wildlife carers in Rockhampton will be identified and commercial arrangements established to guarantee the financial costs of treatment and rehabilitation
+All personnel involved in tagging and biological data collection activities will be suitably qualified, trained and hold the appropriate permits • A fauna spotter/catcher will be located on site during all works that have the potential to cause injury or mortality to turtles located in the area.
+The fauna spotter/catcher will identify, capture and relocate turtles and/or turtle nests as required to avoid impact